 MYpbVerify came on-line in August 2013, providing individual consumers easy access to the full picture of their credit history and credit score.
 Information includes fraud indicators, credit bureau data, deeds data and CIPC (Companies and Intellectual Property Commission) information.

-“In many cases, consumers are not aware of their credit status.
+“In many cases, consumers are not aware of their credit status and ask the same question.
+Why did my credit score go down?
 The MYpbVerify credit report considers all possible influences that may exist on your credit rating and combines it into a single credit check report, which gives you a full picture of your credit history and credit status in the market,” says van der Merwe.

 He adds that the system is extremely easy to use, with a user-friendly and informative interface and online ordering system.
 Consumers simply visit www.mypbverify.co.za and complete the order form, and then pay via electronic funds transfer or credit card to obtain their report.